Skip to main content

 }

-1. Replace the contents of src/routes/+page.server.js with following:
+1. Replace the contents of src/routes/+page.server.js with the following code.
+Create the file if it does not exist.

 src/routes/+page.server.js